wangziiiiiii/APPLE/README.md

 if (!require("readr")) BiocManager::install("readr")
 if (!require("stringr")) BiocManager::install("stringr")
 ```

 ### [2].
 Install scDAPA2
 ```
 install.packages('devtools')
 devtools::install_github("wangziiiiiii/APPLE")
 ```
+Note: We have enabled automatic installation of dependencies within this R package.

 # 3. Workflow of scDAPA2
 The essential functions of APPLE include: (1) Minimap2 alignment and filtering on the reads.(optional) (2) Extracting polyAsite and detect polyA tail (3) Identifying clusters of alternative polyadenylation events and tails (4)Statistical analysis of polyA tail length changes (5)Differential Expression Analysis of Poly(A) Sites
 ## 3.1  Minimap2 alignment and filtering on the reads.(optional)